• Skip to primary navigation

 • If you do not have basil, be a bit adventurous and try making this pesto with spinach, coriander, or parsley - or a combination of all/ some.

 • Although the traditionalists among us will scorn us, pesto with other nuts tastes so good!
-I have used brazil nuts and almonds in this recipe.
-These are some other nuts that do very well in pesto - cashew, walnuts, and macadamia nuts or make a nut-free pesto if nuts are not your favorite things.
+I have used Brazil nuts and almonds in this recipe.
+These are some other nuts that pair well with pesto: cashews, walnuts (as seen in this walnut pesto!), and macadamia nuts.
+Or make a nut-free pesto if that is what you prefer.

 • You can add your favorite vegan cheese and amp up the umami flavor of this pesto.
 You can also add nutritional yeast which will give a cheese-like flavor but without the cheese.
 If you are ok with dairy, then add in some hard cheese (parmesan, preferably).